"Do not disagree with each other, give money to the soldiers, and scorn all other men" were Emperor Septimius Severus' dying words to his sons

 A Roman marble portrait head of the Emperor Septimius Severus is set to go under the hammer in the Bonhams Antiquities auction in London on April 3.
 Estimated at £120,000-150,000, the work is dated to approximately 194 A.D.

 Septimius Severus was the first African Roman Emperor.
-He was born in Leptis Magna (present-day Libya) in 145 A.D. and reigned from 193 A.D. until his death in Britain, in York, in February 211 A.D., having traveled virtually the entire length of the Roman world.
+He was born in Leptis Magna (present-day Libya) in 145 A.D. and reigned from 193 A.D. until his death in Britain, in York, in February 211 A.D., having travelled virtually the entire length of the Roman world.

 Having gained power under the Emperor Commodus (the last Emperor of the Roman Antonine Dynasty) as commander of the Pannonian legions, he was one of the five claimants for the Imperial throne after the assassination of Commodus in 192 A.D.
-He was proclaimed emperor by his legions, at which point he traveled immediately to Rome and defeated his rivals.
+He was proclaimed emperor by his legions, at which point he travelled immediately to Rome and defeated his rivals.